-Declared-righteous can be described in the past, present, and future tense
+Declared-righteous can be described in the past, present and future tense

-Declared-righteous can be described in the past, present, and future tense
+Declared-righteous can be described in the past, present and future tense

-To be declared-righteous ("justified") can be described for example in the past tense, but also in the present tense and the future tense.
+To be declared-righteous ("justified") can be described for example in the past tense, but also in the present tense and future tense.

 There are different tenses to describe being declared-righteous in the Bible, here are some examples: